grantschulte/erp-seed/README.md

 # ERP Seed

-An auth seed with Express, Redis, and Sequelize for Postgres.
+A Node web app seed with Express, Redis, and Sequelize for Postgres.